Disney XD: International channels

 Disney XD, similarly born of a merger between Jetix and Toon Disney, was formerly available around the world.
-Most of the international Disney XD networks have been closed down from 2019, due to the launch of Disney+.
+Most of the international Disney XD networks have been closed since 2019, due to the launch of Disney+.

-On 6 January 2019, Disney XD closed down in Australia and New Zealand with programs moving to Disney Channel for that network's last year before its content was subsumed into Disney+.
-In India, the channel was rebranded as Marvel HQ on January 9, 2019.
+On January 6, 2019, Disney XD closed in Australia and New Zealand with programs moving to Disney Channel for that network's last year before shutting down itself with its content being subsumed into Disney+.
+In India, the channel was rebranded as Marvel HQ on January 9, 2019 which was later rebranded as Super Hungama on March 1, 2022.
 On October 1, 2019, Disney XD closed in Italy following the non-renewal of its Sky carriage agreement.

-The Spanish and German versions were closed on 1 April 2020, followed by France's network a week later.
-XD in Singapore ceased on June 1, 2020, then the UK & Ireland and continental Africa domestic feeds on October 1, 2020.
-Together with the Southeast Asian, Scandinavian, and Middle Eastern, feeds closing on December 31, 2020.
+The Spanish and German versions were closed on April 1, 2020, followed by France's network a week later.
+XD in Singapore closed on June 1, 2020, then the British and continental Africa domestic feeds on October 1, 2020.
+The Southeast Asian, Scandinavian, and Middle Eastern feeds closed on December 31, 2020.
 The Japanese and Turkish channels also closed on January 31, 2021.
+The Latin American feed closed on March 31, 2022.
+The Netherlands feed closed on May 1, 2025.

-The latest closure was in Latin America on March 31, 2022.
+The latest closure was in Canada on September 1, 2025.
+Since then, Disney XD only has one international channel operating in Poland.

-As of April 1, 2022, Disney XD only has two sister networks outside of North America; Poland as a full-time network, and the Netherlands as a time-share with Veronica TV.